17 was a great year for cryptocurrencies as their market capitalization grew from about $18 billion in January 2017 to $800 billion in January 2018.

 In this guide, I am going to share with you an overview of the most popular cryptocurrencies.
 I will talk about their advantages, disadvantages and also their investment history.

-So, by the end of this guide, you will not only know the top cryptocurrency 2021 but also the reasons behind their popularity.
+So, by the end of this guide, you will not only know the top cryptocurrency in 2023, but also the reasons behind their popularity.
 Also, if you'd like to purchase any of these cryptocurrencies, check out Kraken, Coinbase, Binance, and KuCoin - two of the top-rated crypto exchange platforms on the market.

 Let's get started!